Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that if the player selects a correct answer the "correct" audio sound will play
         * Verify that if the player selects an incorrect answer the "incorrect" audio sound will play
         * Verify that if the player doesn't select an answer and runs out of time, the correct answer is shown and the player doesn't score points
-        * Verify that the next question icon is greyed out and un-clickable whilst the question is unanswered and there is time remaining
+        * Verify that the next question icon is greyed out and not clickable whilst the question is unanswered and there is time remaining
         * Verify that the next question icon returns to colour and is clickable if the question is answered and if there is no time remaining
         * Verify that the next question icon correctly loads the next question if there are questions remaining
         * Verify that the next question icon correctly loads the results page if there are no more questions remaining
         * Verify that the planet icons turn to colour if the player answers a question correctly and remain greyed out if they get it wrong or don't answer
-        * Verify that the answer buttons become un-clickable when the question has been answered or the time has run out
+        * Verify that the answer buttons become not clickable when the question has been answered or the time has run out
         * Verify that the answer buttons become clickable when the next question is loaded
         * Verify that the current question icon correctly shows the player what question number they are on
       * Results Section